StrangeRanger/bash-style-guide/docs/guidelines/style.md

 - **Global Variable Declaration**: Declare global variables at the beginning of the script or in a separate configuration file.
     - **Reason**: Centralizing global variable declaration improves script organization and readability, making it easier to manage and update values.
     - **Exception**: If a variable's value is determined later in the script, consider one of the following approaches:
-        - **Options 1**: Declare the variable at the beginning with a placeholder value and update it later in the script.
+        - **Option 1**: Declare the variable at the beginning with a placeholder value and update it later in the script.
 Add comments to clarify the placeholder.
         - **Option 2**: Initialize the variable when its value is determined.
 While this approach is acceptable, it can make tracking global variables more challenging.